Choosing a Paper Topic Research Guide

 Indigenous Peoples: North America

-Congressional proceedings, historical documents, encyclopedias, and reference guides related to issues arising in the social justice umbrella, including race.
+SAGE Premier includes journals dedicated to social sciences, including coverage of congressional proceedings, historical documents, encyclopedias, and reference guides linked to issues arising in the social justice umbrella, including race.

 Social Services Abstracts